 “Sure,” I replied.
 “Tell me about your trip.”

 Normally when I’m asked about these things, I talk a little bit about my travel guides section, hand over my business card, and tell the person to email me.
 On my free time, I don’t want to turn into someone’s travel agent.
 But this was a good excuse to talk to a pretty face longer.

 “My boyfriend (d’oh!) and I want to go to Ireland in the summer, but we don’t know how to afford it.”

-“Well, the first thing you should do is go home, and each of you should sign up for a travel-related credit card, get 50,000 miles as a sign-up bonus, and use them for a free flight.
+“Well, the first thing you should do is go home, and each of you should sign up for a travel-related credit card.
+That will get 50,000 miles as a sign-up bonus and you can use those points for a free flight.
 That’s step one.”
 I said.